bbkr/Metropolis/README.md

 * `samples` (mandatory) - how many samples should be gathered.
 * `scale` (optional) - how high `y` axis should be, `100` characters by default.

 Crude plotting to quickly visualize requested distribution.
 With **swapped** axis (x is vertical, turn your monitor).
 All values are rounded to nearest integer.
-All bars are rounded to nearest integer.
+All bars are rounded to nearest 1/8.
 For example to display distribution from [SYNOPSIS](#synopsis):

 ```raku
 my $m = Metropolis.new(